subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 3: The Ising model in two dimensions

 Spontaneous magnetisation happens in a system when the spin state of even a single atom propagates through the material and re-orients all the spins.
 We just saw that in one dimension this does not happen, since the correlation between spins fades the further away we get.
-One way of of understanding this is by noting that a spin at a particular location has at most one spin (from the direction of propagation) which influences its own spin.
+One way of understanding this is by noting that the spin at a particular atom has at most two spins which influences its own spin.
 However this is not the case in higher dimensions.
-For example for $d=2$, each atom has four neighbors, and as a result if the majority of their spins is aligned in a certain direction, then it influences the target atom to align inthe same direction.
+For example for $d=2$, each atom has four neighbors, and as a result if the majority of their spins are aligned in a certain direction, then it influences the target atom to align inthe same direction.
 Hence he presence of multiple neighbors acts as a kind of error corerction when choosing the spin value.

 Unfortunately the exact analysis of Ising models for $d\ge 2$ is extremely difficult, even for the case $d = 2$.
-Fortunately there exists a simple approximation method, called Mean Value Analysis, that preserves important properties such as phase transitions in the model.
+Fortunately there exists a simple approximation method, called mean value analysis, that preserves important properties such as phase transitions in the model.

-The energy level at a single site is given by
+The energy level for a single atom is given by

-$$ E = -j\sigma\sum_{i=1}^n\sigma_i  $$
+$$ e = -j\sigma\sum_{i=1}^n\sigma_i  $$

-where $i$ is the number of neighbors for a single atom.
+where $i$ is the number of neighbors for the atom.
 It is easy to see that in $d$ dimensions, the number of neighbors is given by $2d$.
 The Mean Field Approximation simplifies this expression by replacing ${\sum_{i=1}^n\sigma_i\over 2d}$ by its average, which we denote as $\sigma'$, so that the energy becomes

-$$ E = -2dj\sigma\sigma'  $$
+$$ e = -2dj\sigma\sigma'  $$

 But this is precisely the energy level for the one dimensional Ising model with neighboring spins $\sigma$ and $\sigma'$!
 Leveraging the solution for this model from the prior section it follows that the average spin is given by